What is Respite Care?

-Home Respite Care is a service that pays for a person to come to a Veteran's home or for a Veteran to go to an adult day care program while their family caregiver takes a break or runs errands.
-Home respite is available for 6 hours at a time.
+Home Respite Care is a service that pays for a person to come to a Veteran's home or for a Veteran to go to an adult day health care program while their family caregiver takes a break or runs errands.

-Nursing Home Respite Care is a service that pays for a person to go to a nursing home while the family goes out of town for a few days without worrying about leaving the Veteran alone at home.
-Nursing home respite may take place in a VA Community Living Center or a community nursing home and is available for 30 days each calendar year.
+Nursing Home Respite Care is a service that pays for a Veteran to go to a nursing home while the family goes out of town for a few days without worrying about leaving the Veteran alone at home.
+Nursing home respite may take place in a VA Community Living Center or a community nursing home and is available for a maximum of 30 days each calendar year.
 This type of respite should be scheduled in advance.
 Services may vary by location.

 The program is for Veterans who need help with activities of daily living.
 Examples include help with bathing, dressing, or fixing meals.
 This program is also for Veterans who are isolated, or their caregiver is experiencing burden.
 Respite Care can be used in combination with other Home and Community Based Services.

 Respite Care can help lower the stress the Veterans and their family caregiver may feel when managing a Veteran's short-term or long-term care needs at home.

 All enrolled Veterans are eligible for Respite Care IF they meet the clinical criteria for the service and it is available.
 Services vary by location.
 If the Respite Care is provided by a community agency, adult day health care center, or nursing home, the Veteran also needs to meet community care eligibility.